 Budgeting your expenses allow you to be financially disciplined.
 Keeping a track of your expenses helps you understand where your money is going each month and cut down unnecessary expenses.
 Buying a $4 coffee at Starbucks will very soon amount to $120 each month.
 Keeping a budget will help you prioritize your expenses and help you become rich.

 Amazon Day or holiday sales at the mall lure shoppers in to buy things they don’t need at a discount.
 Direct marketing through Facebook and Google helps companies show you products you are likely to buy.
 Limit your purchases to things you need.
 Always ask yourself this question – would I buy this item if it weren’t on sale?
 If the answer is in the affirmative, go ahead and make the purchase.

 This is one mistake I made early on in my career.
 I elected not to invest in my employer’s 401(k) plan.
 Had I started early, I would have a lot more in retirement savings than I have today.
 However, it’s never too late.
 People push off starting to invest because they don’t know where to start.
 Start early.
 If you haven’t started yet, start today.
 Read about how to start investing here.
 In the least, contribute to your 401(k) through your employer.
 Your money will grow tax free.

 Investing in the hottest stock or asset class can make you broke.
 People rarely realize this until it’s too late.
 By the time you hear of the next hot investment or trend, it’s already in a financial bubble or, at the least, ridiculously overpriced.
 It’s prudent to diversify.
 Learn about the benefits of diversification here and become rich.
 Invest in indexed funds or ETFs with low expense ratio.
 Automate your investment so you don’t have to worry about it.
 Research has shown that asset allocation, and not stock selection, drives investment results.

 Medical bills can kill your financial dreams.
 Especially in America, where healthcare costs rise each year, not having medical insurance will weigh on your finances.
 It’s all peachy keen when everyone is healthy and happy.
 However, one medical incident has the potential to drain your finances.
 An average daily cost for hospital stay is about $4,000.
 Make sure to buy sufficient medical insurance for your family.

-13. Not educating oneself in investments and relying on others’ advice
+13. Educate yourself in investments and stop relying on others’ advice

 A lot of people rely on friends or family to give them investment advice.
 But have you ever questioned your “advisor” whether they have enough information or whether they have acquired enough knowledge or training to make better decisions.
 Don’t fall prey to groupthink.
 Read more – books, articles, journals, anything you can get your hands on; listen to podcasts, attend seminars.
 Educate yourself on investing.
 You, and you alone are in charge of your wealth.
 No one can help you become rich if you don’t educate yourself.